Out-of-the-Box Recruiting Ideas for a Tight Labor Market

 9. Target small town, USA

 If you’re located in a major metropolis like New York or Los Angeles, it’s easy to get stuck in the mindset that the best candidates will come to you, physically speaking.
-But if you’re open to hiring remote workers, turn your focus inward—to the heartland of the country, that is.
+But if you’re open to hiring remote workers, turn your focus inward—to the country’s heartland.

-Targeting your recruiting efforts to small towns and even rural areas not only helps you reach new candidates but access more affordable labor than in high-cost-of-living areas.
+Targeting your recruiting efforts to small towns and even rural areas not only helps you reach new candidates but also allows you to access more affordable labor than in high-cost-of-living areas.

 10. Tap into niche networks

 There’s a network for every niche, from soccer to scrapbooking.
 Do you have a presence on the channels where strong candidates are most likely to hang out?
-Slack channels, online forums and even gaming platforms can be viable sources to find hidden talent.
+Slack channels, online forums, and gaming platforms can be viable sources for finding hidden talent.

 11. Look to do-gooders

 Does your company partner with any volunteer groups?
-Are there charitable organizations that are adjacent to your field, like Habitat for Humanity if you’re in the construction business?
+Are there charitable organizations adjacent to your field, like Habitat for Humanity, if you’re in the construction business?
 Volunteers may welcome the opportunity to interview for a paid position, especially if it’s in a field they’re already passionate about.

 12. Go old school

 As recruiters, we’re glued to our devices.
-But there’s value in putting down the screens and going back to the basics, with old-school tactics like flyers, billboards, and direct mail pieces.
-They worked back then, and they might work surprisingly well for you now, too.
+But there’s value in putting down the screens and returning to the basics with old-school tactics like flyers, billboards, and direct mail pieces.
+They worked back then and might work surprisingly well for you now, too.

 13. Piggyback on current events

 Use events that everyone’s talking about—the Super Bowl or Black Friday, for example—as themes for your recruiting ads and materials.
 It’s an excellent way to keep your messaging fresh and show that you’re tuned into the social and cultural things that are going on around you.
-If you need help coming up with ideas, just take a peek at the ‘Trending’ page of Twitter.
+If you need help coming up with ideas of which current events to target, take a peek at any social media app’s ‘Trending’ page.

 14. Make it a game